ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 ## Arcenso

-{{< figure src = "arcenso-hex.png" alt = "Hex sticker azul del paquete de R arcenso, con un diseño inspirado en el sol de la bandera argentina y el nombre del paquete AR_censo en letras blancas en el centro." class = "pull-left" >}}
+{{< figure src = "arcenso-hex.png" width = "200px" caption = "Hex from the `arcenso` package, created as part of the rOpenSci champions program." alt = "Blue hex sticker from the R arcenso package, with a design inspired by the sun of the Argentinean flag, and the name of the AR_censo package in white letters in the center." class = "pull-left" >}}}

 In the midst of these reflections and technical challenges, Arcenso was born.
 [ARcenso](https://soyandrea.github.io/arcenso/) was born, the package not only seeks to facilitate access to census data, but also to promote its use among researchers, the public sector and citizens in general by means of free software tools.
 The possibility of contributing with a useful, open and community-oriented tool has been one of the most important motivations of this process.